Santa Maria della Salute, Venice

 On October 22, 1630, Venetian Senate decreed that a new church has to be built.
-As the saints did not help, this church had to be dedicated to Virgin Mary, Our Lady of Health (health in Italian – Salute).
+As the saints did not help, this church had to be dedicated to the Virgin Mary, Our Lady of Health (health in Italian – Salute).
 Around this time the epidemics started to disappear and many Venetians were in a religious frenzy – they had to act to express their gratitude and a deep wish never to experience the epidemics again.

-This was not a new practice – five churches in Venice are devoted to the salvation from the plague and Salute is the most recent one.
+This was not a new practice – five churches in Venice are devoted to salvation from the plague and Salute is the most recent one.

 At first, there was selected a place.
 It had to be close to the main shrine of Venice – Saint Mark’s Basilica to enable the processions of gratitude.
 Eight potential locations were proposed and finally was chosen the best one.
-The new church had to be built near the tip of Punta della Dogana, the customs house.
+The new church had to be built near the tip of Punta Della Dogana, the customs house.
 Thus it would great visitors to the city, it would be at the Grand Canal and close to the St. Mark’s Square.

-Earlier in this site was located church and monastery, which was granted by Venice to the Teutonic Knights in 1256 in gratitude for the help of knights in the war against Genoa.
+Earlier in this site was located church and monastery, that was granted by Venice to the Teutonic Knights in 1256 in gratitude for the help of knights in the war against Genoa.
 In 1592 these buildings were returned to the Patriarchate of Venice.
 These buildings were razed to the ground.

-The tender on the architectural design aimed to select a structure with flashy design at the same time keeping the expenses under control.
+The tender on the architectural design aimed to select a structure with a flashy design at the same time keeping the expenses under control.
 Eleven submissions were received but most were not up to the requirements.